Click on the map above showing the location of the Bitcoin ATM to make it interactive.

 You'll need your own wallet, but not a special Rothbard app.
 The important thing is to have your wallet's QR code ready to scan.

-If you're in Seefeld, want to go out early in the morning, and need a spot that's easy to find.
-For Sundays or late evenings, Limmatstrasse or Langstrasse are usually better options.
+If you're in Seefeld, want to come early in the morning and need a location without a long search.
+For Sundays or late evenings, Limmatstrasse or Langstrasse are usually more suitable.

-If you want to get everything done in one go at this Zurich Bitcoin ATM, check three things carefully before you start: online status, available CHF for immediate withdrawal, and the correct network in your wallet.
-In practice, these three factors are most often what determine whether you’ll be done in a few minutes—or whether you’ll have to come back another time.
+If you want to complete everything in a single visit to this Zurich Bitcoin ATM, check three things carefully before you go: online status, available CHF for instant cash payout, and the correct network in your wallet.
+In practice, these three factors most often determine whether you will be finished in a few minutes—or whether you will have to come back another time.

-We offer the easiest way to make cryptocurrency transactions - quickly, intuitively and with low commissions.
+We offer the simplest way to make cryptocurrency transactions — quickly, intuitively and with low fees.